maxsitt/insect-detect-docs/docs/software/programming.md

 The following Python script enables the capture of still frames at the highest possible resolution of the
 [supported sensors](https://docs.luxonis.com/projects/hardware/en/latest/pages/articles/supported_sensors.html){target=_blank}
-at a specified time interval (e.g. every second).
+at a specified time interval.
 This will lead to a bigger field of view (FOV), compared to the other scripts where the camera sensor is set to 4K or 1080p resolution.
-You can find more information on sensor resolution and image types at the
-[DepthAI API Docs](https://docs.luxonis.com/projects/api/en/latest/components/nodes/color_camera/){target=_blank}.
+You can find more information on sensor resolution and image types at the [DepthAI API Docs](https://docs.luxonis.com/projects/api/en/latest/components/nodes/color_camera/){target=_blank}.

 Run the script with: